ministryofjustice/hmpps-integration-api/docs/updating-diagrams.md

 When all changes have been made:

-6. Push your code back to the repository, the [Generate PlantUML Diagrams GitHub Action](#automatic-diagram-generation) will generate the required `.png` files automatically.
+6. Push your code back to the repository, the [Generate PlantUML Diagrams GitHub Action](#automatic-diagram-generation) will generate the required output file. files automatically.

 ## Automatic Diagram Generation

 We have a GitHub Actions workflow named [Generate PlantUML Diagrams](https://github.com/ministryofjustice/hmpps-integration-api/blob/main/.github/workflows/generate-plantuml-diagrams.yml) has been created to assist in the generation of diagrams.
-This automatically creates `.png` diagrams for each `.puml` file within the `./docs/diagrams` directory.
+This automatically creates `.svg` diagrams for each `.puml` file within the `./docs/diagrams` directory.
 The benefit of this workflow is that the author does not have to manually generate these diagrams.